 Keep in mind, while Lighthouse can provide some valuable insights, the tool can detect only a subset of accessibility issues, hence manual testing is also encouraged.

-Want to improve your website’s performance, boost engagement, and increase conversions?
-Interested how open-source Magento PWA theme can help you to stay ahead of your competition by leveraging the best cutting-edge technology for eCommerce right now?
-Curious how early PWA adopters increased revenue by 300%?
-Drop us a line at email@example.com for a free PWA demo or estimate for your project!
+Interested in how the open-source Magento PWA theme can help you to stay ahead of your competition by leveraging the best cutting-edge technology for eCommerce right now?
+Drop us a line at [email protected] for a free PWA demo or estimate for your project!
+To learn all about PWA, check our complete PWA guide.

 Learn more about Magento PWA development for your store on our Magento PWA services page.